Structure and function of cell

 1. Nucleus not distinct

-2. Single-membraned cell bodies like mesosomes present.
+2. Single-membraned cell bodies like mesosomes are present.
 The endoplasmic reticulum, plastids, mitochondria microbodies like lysosomes, and Golgi body is absent

 3. Ribosomes – 70 S is found.
 The chromosome is circular and remains attached to the cell membrane at one point